Accelerating the Search for Superconductors Using Machine Learning: Methodology

 Non-superconductors are considered to have a critical temperature of 0 K in our database.
 However, accurately predicting 0 K using regression-based machine learning algorithms is challenging.
 To address this, we strategize our workflow by performing a classification step followed by regression on the predicted superconductors.

+The SuperCon-MTG dataset used for training the model is split in an 80–20 ratio for training and testing, respectively (see Supplementary Information Sec.
+III \cite{SI} for details).
 Specifically, we first classify whether a material is a superconductor or a non-superconductor.
 If a compound is predicted to be a superconductor, we apply regression-based machine learning models to estimate its critical temperature.
 Otherwise, we assign it a critical temperature of 0 K. This two-step approach enhances the reliability of our machine learning predictions.
 Fig.~\ref{fig:ML_Workflow} provides a graphical representation of our machine learning workflow.